pluralsight/guides/draft/front-end-javascript/javascript-closures/article.md

 myCounter1.decrement(1);
 myCounter2.decrement(1);
 ```
 In the first two lines of the code, we have actually created 2 different objects, `myCounter1` and `myCounter2`.
 These objects have the same properties, `increment` and `decrement`, which are references to the `increment` and `decrement` functions.
-Therefore, those functions can be accessed via `increment` and `decrement`
+Therefore, those functions can be accessed via `increment` and `decrement` properties.
+The `myCounter1` object is created by calling `counter` function with parameter `0`, and the `myCounter2` by calling it with parameter `3`.
+That means that `increment` and `decrement` functions will have different values of the `currentValue` variable in the outer scope, so their calls on those two objects will produce different results, although there are called with the same parameters, like in the example above.

-The output of this code would be:
+therefore, the output of this code would be:

 ```
 currentValue = 2